 Since their humble beginnings, we’ve seen D-Link make tremendous improvements to their cameras, both in design and technology.
 In early 2020, the brand released new cameras with edge-based2 A.I. features that can tell the difference between people and other objects, as well as detect the sound of glass breaking.
 This tells us that keeping up-to-date with the latest smart-home technology is a top priority for D-Link.

-And all the while, we’ve seen this burgeoning brand manage to keep their prices relatively low – a trend we always like to see in this biz, as we believe that everyone deserves the chance to build a safe, secure home, regardless of their budget.
+And all the while, we’ve seen this burgeoning brand manage to keep their prices relatively low – a trend we always like to see in this biz, as we believe that everyone deserves the chance to build a safe, burglar-proof home, regardless of their budget.

 For $150, D-Link’s outdoor spotlight camera provides a glimpse into your space never before seen by the naked eye, thanks to a 400-lumen spotlight that’s powerful without being too obtrusive.

-After testing a number of spotlight cams – including the slightly boxier Spotlight Cam from Ring – we have to say we really liked D-Link’s contribution to the spotlight camera space.
+After testing a number of spotlight cams – including the slightly boxier Spotlight Cam I tested from Ring – we have to say we really liked D-Link’s contribution to the spotlight camera space.
 Ring and D-Link happen to share much of the same features, including 1080p HD resolution, advanced motion detection, wide field of view, two-way audio, and inexpensive monitoring plans.
 Their prices are similar, too, with Ring’s version just slightly higher than D-Link at $160.
 Neither offers professional monitoring, by the way.

 In terms of pan-tilt cameras, D-Link’s $99 indoor camera handled pretty well.
 One of the advantages of pan-tilt cams over traditional cams is that they cover a wider space, so you end up needing fewer cameras per room.
 Not only does this save money, it also prevents having to stack your house with equipment that might not blend in too well with your decor.

 Lorex’s line of cameras, for instance, includes a solid indoor model for $50 that features an attractive magnetic mount design.
-That’s half the price of our D-Link, but here, we also have the option to mount upside down from a ceiling, as well as the ability to remotely pan and tilt over our space to capture ideal angles.
+That’s half the price of our D-Link.
+But here, we also have the option to mount upside down from a ceiling, as well as the ability to remotely pan and tilt over our space to capture ideal angles.

 |Model No.||Camera Type||Key Features||Price|